PracHub

 • A high-level component diagram

-• Discussion of key design decisions and trade-offs
+• A discussion of the key design decisions and trade-offs behind your choices

 Sign in to leave a comment